mariusszabo/amphtml/extensions/amp-connatix-player/amp-connatix-player.md

   3. And remove this comment! (no empty lines before "---") -->
 ---
-$category: presentation
+$category: media
 formats:
   - websites
-  - email
 teaser:
-  text: FILL THIS IN.
+  text: Displays a cloud-hosted Connatix Player.
 ---
 <!--
 Copyright 2019 The AMP HTML Authors.
 All Rights Reserved.